simoncblyth/opticks/docs/testing.rst

 Opticks uses the NumPy (NPY) buffer serialization format for geometry and event data, thus analysis and debugging requires python and ipython with numpy and matplotib extensions.
+Optionally pyvista/VTK is useful for fast 3D plotting of large datasets.
 For management of these and other python packages it is convenient to use miniconda.